vitotai/BrewPiLess/README.md

 # Introduction
 This project uses a single ESP8266 to replace RPI and Arduino.
 ![Main Screen](img/bplmain.jpg)
 BrewPi is the greatest, if not the ultimate, fermentation temperature controller.
 The original design uses a RPI to log temperatures and maintain a temperature schedule.
-The RPI also hosts a web server for the front-end via internet web access.
+The RPI also hosts a web server for the browser-based front-end.
 Using a RPI or a PC allows the maximum power of BrewPi to be used but requires additional hardware (namely a RPI or PC).

 ESP8266 is cheap and powerful WiFi-enabling IOT solution.